 We recall that these decay rates follow the behavior of the linearized system, see \cref{prop:bb-decay}.

 Let us assume by contradiction that $T^*<+\infty$.
-We show below by a bootstrap argument that hypothesis \eqref{eq:boot-hyp}, combined with \cref{prop:bb-uniformbound} and \cref{prop:bb-decay}, actually leads to an improvement of the inequalities, satisfied with some new constant $0<\underline{B} <B$ which contradicts with the maximality of $T^*$.
-Whence $T^*=+\infty$ and inequalities \eqref{eq:boot-hyp} hold for all time.
+We show below by a bootstrap argument that hypothesis \eqref{eq:boot-hyp}, combined with \cref{prop:bb-uniformbound} and \cref{prop:bb-decay}, actually leads to an improvement of the inequalities, satisfied with some new constant $0<\underline{B} <B$ which contradicts the maximality of $T^*$.
+Whence $T^*=+\infty$ and inequalities \eqref{eq:boot-hyp} hold for all times.

+\begin{remark} Let us anticipate a little on the choice of the constant $B$.
+We will choose $B\leq \gamma_0$, so that assumption \eqref{eq:bb1-G} is satisfied on $(0, T^*)$. \end{remark}

-\paragraph{Preliminary bounds.} All along the proof we require estimates on $\theta'$ and $\psi$ derivated from the bootstrap hypothesis \eqref{eq:boot-hyp}.
-For the sake of readability, we introduce the following notation:
+\paragraph{Preliminary bounds.} Throughout the proof we require estimates on $\theta'$ and $\psi$ derived from the bootstrap hypothesis \eqref{eq:boot-hyp}.
+For the sake of readability, we introduce the following short-hand notation: